openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 entities from essential kernel packages of the standard library (see :ref:`Standard Library`).

-All entities from these packages are accessible as simple names, like the *console* variable:
+All entities from these packages are accessible (see :ref:`Accessible`) as simple names, like the *console* variable:

 .. code-block:: typescript
    :linenos: